wasdwasd0105/stress-dataset-loader/FeatureExtraction/readme.md

 # Feature Extraction Bridge

-This provides a **bridge layer** that unifies access to multiple feature extraction providers.
+This provides a **bridge layer** that unifies access to multiple feature extraction providers on [DBDP](https://www.dbdp.org/code-repository).
 The bridge makes it easy to compute and export statistical, time-domain, and other features
 from biosignal datasets in a consistent JSON-friendly format.